Starting a Democratic Revolution

 I conceived of the grandfather system to cXc when I was 14 years old

 I visualized each piece of media, like a video or picture or song, as a box.
-Outside of the box was a label which had the metadata about the data in the box, as well as protocols which this box hooked into based on its datatype and what the user enabled.
+Outside of the box was a label which had the information about the media in the box, as well as actions which this box couls use into based on its type and what the creator wanted it to be used for.

-The system I envisioned would allow owners of any data to make a label, this label would show information about that data, as well as allow them to declare relationships that this data offered.
+The system I envisioned would allow owners of any media to make a label, this label would show information about that media, as well as allow them to declare relationships that this media had, like sibling content, or was available to make, like child content.

 These relationships could be licensing, they could be a desired connection, such as a instrumental that is searching for someone to put vocals on.

-The relationships could show the relation of one piece of data to another, such as same creator, or same parent data.
+The relationships could show the relation of one piece of data to another, such as same creator, or same parent.

-This system would not store any data itself, it would be the system of labels, the protocols that declared relationships of data throughout the entire world.
+This system would not store any data itself, it would be the system of labels, the protocols that declared relationships of media and information throughout the entire world.

 These protocols would store the minimum amount of data necessary to show as much as needed about each piece of data.
 The system would then catalog this metadata for quick computation and distribution of information.